Phuket vs Koh Samui: Island Showdown

 The Cost of Entry:

 When calculating a budget, the “Samui Tax” must be factored in.
-A family of four may spend 20,000 THB just on domestic connections to USM, whereas the same family could fly to HKT for less than 6,000 THB.
-However, once on the ground, Samui offers a more manageable pace.
+A family of four may spend 20,000 THB (~$571) just on domestic connections to USM, whereas the same family could fly to HKT for under 6,000 THB (~$171).
+The alternative ferry route from Surat Thani saves money but adds four to five hours in transit time, which is worth considering if you are arriving on a long-haul connection and already exhausted.

 Phuket Top Picks

-- Rawai & Nai Harn: The southern hub for digital nomads and fitness enthusiasts.
-Home to the legendary Phuket Inion Muay Thai camps and serene Nai Harn Beach.
+- Rawai and Nai Harn: The southern hub for digital nomads and fitness enthusiasts.
+Home to legendary Muay Thai camps and serene Nai Harn Beach.
+Accommodation here is 15-25% cheaper than Patong for equivalent quality.

-- Phuket Town: Perfect for those seeking cultural density, Michelin-recognized street food, and lower accommodation costs.
+- Phuket Town: Perfect for those seeking cultural density, Michelin-recognised street food, and lower accommodation costs.
+The Sunday Walking Street market along Thalang Road is a highlight in its own right.
+Boutique guesthouses here start from 700-1,200 THB (~$20-$34) per night.

 Koh Samui Top Picks

-- Bophut (Fisherman’s Village): The gold standard for families.
-The Friday Night Walking Street is a sensory feast, and the boutique hotels here offer a sophisticated alternative to the party scene.
+- Bophut (Fisherman’s Village): The gold standard for couples and families seeking sophistication over noise.
+The Friday Night Walking Street is a sensory feast, and the boutique hotels here offer a genuine alternative to the party scene of Chaweng.
+Book well ahead via Agoda for peak-season dates.

 Etiquette and the “++”: